ikatkov/ferrite-beads/README.md

 applications.
 The component acts like a resistor, which impedes the high frequency noise and dissipates it as heat.
-The resistive region occurs after the bead crossover frequency (X = R) and up to the point (shown in Figure 2) where the bead becomes capacitive.
+The resistive region occurs after the bead crossover frequency (X = R) and up to the point where the bead becomes capacitive.
 This capacitive point occurs at the frequency where the absolute value of capacitive reactance is equivalent to R.